Tib3rius/AutoRecon/README.md

 In fact, enum4linux will always try these ports when it is run.
 So if the SMB service is found on TCP ports 139 and 445, AutoRecon may attempt to run enum4linux twice for no reason.
 This is why the third setting exists:

 * If run_once is set to true, the command will only ever run once for that target, even if the SMB service is found on multiple ports.

+* The level variable indicates the complexity of performing the scan.
+For instance, the nikto security scanner is able to examine a running web server in depth.
+At the same time, the scanning process is also lengthy and significantly increases the runtime of AutoRecon when evaluating multiple targets.

+With the help of the --run-level parameter, the user has the possibility of better balancing required scanning time and scanning depth.
+Programs that require a longer runtime can also be run individually by making use of the --run-only parameter.
+Thereby, the user may run a quick scan first, followed by a more in-depth scan, e.g.,

+# run any extended service enumeration program with a complexity level of 2 or lower
+python3 autorecon.py 127.0.0.1 --run-level 2

+# only run programs with a complexity level of 3
+python3 autorecon.py 127.0.0.1 --run-level 3 --run-only

+The user may also skip extended service scanning entirely by specifying the --skip-service-scan parameter.
+In this case, respective commands will be only documented but not executed, giving the tester a good check list for later service analysis and planning the attack more carefully.

 ## Testimonials